ADVANCED TUTORIALS

 You have a graphical interface that allows you to create up to two subprojects (we will surely expand this number later), add new actions, delete actions, and drag and drop actions in any position.

-If you find a sequence of actions that can be executed independently, create a subproject for them.
+If you find a set of actions that can be completed separately, create a subproject for them.
 Each subproject will be a moving part of the project.
 You can edit the title of the subproject by clicking on it.

-Don’t waste too much time planning.
-Just do enough planning to be clear about how to start the project and take the first steps.
+Avoid over‑planning.
+Instead, do enough planning to clarify how you’ll start the project and take the first step.

 In our example, we can buy the computer and install all the necessary software even though we don’t have the space ready yet, so we can create a subproject to do this in parallel.
 We will call it Buy and setup computer and we’ll add a specific sequence of actions that we already know from past experiences.

-We can also work in parallel with the air conditioning system.
+We can also begin work on the HVAC system at the same time.
 We will call this project Install HVAC system.
-Since we are not going to do it ourselves, a single next action Search for supplier will do the trick to get started:
+Since we are not going to do it ourselves, one simple Next Action— Search for supplier —is enough to get started:

 Step 5: Finishing